The IsEnum

 property of the TypeDescription

 class indicates whether the target type is an enumeration.
-It returns true
+This property returns a boolean value, where true

-if the type being described is an enum, otherwise it returns false
+signifies that the type is an enum, and false

 Use the IsEnum